decent-chat/spec/spec.md

 | `undefined` | Unset, follow cascade  |

-For example, a role that grants the `sendMessages` permission but changes nothing else would have the permission object:
+For example, a role that grants the `sendMessages` permission but changes nothing else would have the following permission object.

     {
       "sendMessages": true
     }

-There are 2 constant role IDs that servers MUST apply based on whether the requester provided a session ID or not (see section 2.4):

-* `_user`, applied to all logged-in users as a fallback role
-* `_everyone`, applied to **all** requesters

-Servers MUST NOT allow any of these constant roles to be deleted.
-However, they SHOULD be editable (that is, their permissions object and name).

-Note: Servers MAY give a particular group of users some kind of automatically generated 'administrator' role to allow changes to be made by the owner of the server without manually editing the database or similar.
+See [the permission table](doc.md#permission-table) for a list of all permissions and their meanings.

 Individual permissions MUST be computed according to the following algorithm.